lwilletts/fyre/README.md

 Some optional dependancies that you might find interesting:

-- mksh - The fastest shell I've tried and I recommend you install this so winopen.sh/tile.sh feel very responsive.
+- dash - The fastest shell posix compliant shell ever.
 - xorg-xprop
 - xorg-xinput
 - transset-df